Building the CMake Python wheel

 Build the CMake Python wheel with the following command:

-pip install -r requirements-dev.txt
+pip install -r requirements-dev.txt build

 Source distribution (sdist)